 Compensation claim amounts can vary as personal injury is an umbrella term which covers a wide range of different circumstances in which someone can suffer an injury.
 These could include car accident claims, accidents in the workplace or medical negligence.
 The typical payouts for personal injury claims also vary a lot between these as the nature and types of injury can be quite different.

-A ‘personal injury claim’ is a broad term which describes compensation claims made when someone has been in injured in an accident which was not their fault, suffered a disease or illness or adverse mental health effects, due to the actions of a third party.
-As there are many different circumstances which can lead to personal injury, personal injury compensation levels can also vary significantly.
+A ‘personal injury claim’ is a broad term that describes compensation claims made when someone has been injured in an accident that was not their fault, suffered a disease or illness or adverse mental health effects, due to the actions of a third party.
+As there are many different circumstances that can lead to personal injury, personal injury compensation levels can also vary significantly.
 Some of the most common forms of personal injury claims include:

 Road traffic accidents: these can involve single or multiple vehicles, pedestrians and other motor vehicles, such as bikes.

-Compensation calculator for an injury at work: workplace accidents can have serious consequences and may be complex to make.
+Compensation calculator for an injury at work: a workplace accident can have serious consequences and may be complex to make.

 Slips, trips, and falls: these can happen in a variety of different places and ways and are one of the most common forms of injuries in the UK.
-See our guide to slips, trips, and falls here.
+We’ve even created a guide to slips, trips, and falls.

 Claims for accidents on holiday: these can be made for accidents which happened on your holidays such as food poisoning or other circumstances.